nickel-lang/tree-sitter-nickel/README.md

 ## Bindings

-As with other tree-sitter grammars, this repository comes with Node and Rust bindings.
-These will eventually be uploaded to `crates.io` for use with cargo and npm.
+As with other tree-sitter grammars, this repository comes with bindings for the following languages:

+- C
+- Go
+- Node
+- Python
+- Rust
+- Swift